-One of the most succinct solutions (and the one quite performant) would be based on regular expressions (also called regexes).
-Although Julia does have a regex support (see the docs) such a solution would seem rather arcane and off-putting for newcomers.
-Therefore, to keep things simple our approach will rely on good old for loops and conditionals.
+One of the most succinct (and quite performant) solutions would be based on regular expressions (also called regexes).
+Julia does have a regex support (see the docs).
+Although at first glance such regexes seem arcane and off-putting, we’ll explore this venue in Section 18.1.
+For now, in order to keep things simple our approach will rely on good old for loops and conditionals.

 First changeToSnakeCase as it is simpler to write (start small and build).